2022 Way 2 GO MAINE

 FIRST: WHAT THE WAY 2 GO MAINE COMMUTER CHALLENGE IS ALL ABOUT

-The first 2022 Way 2 GO MAINE Commuter Challenge will run May 1-31st and is a friendly competition between individuals and workplaces across the state to see how many folks can walk, bike, carpool or vanpool, take the bus or train, or work from home.
+GO MAINE is pleased to bring you the second Way 2 GO MAINE Challenge of 2022!
+Running the month of October, this friendly competition between individuals and organizations across the state encourages everyone to walk, bike, carpool or vanpool, take the bus, ferry, or train, or commute from home.
+This fun, free event:

 - Builds morale & teamwork